-Useful advice from Alabama assisted living abuse lawyers who deliver results, one case a time
+Useful advice from an Alabama assisted living abuse lawyer who delivers results, one case a time

 Knowing what to do if you suspect assisted living abuse and neglect can be confusing.
 There are so many issues that need to be addressed.
 Even knowing where to start can be overwhelming.
 That's why you need someone on your side, fighting for your rights.

-At Shuttlesworth Lasseter, LLC, we have years of experience handling such complex cases.
+At Shuttlesworth Law Firm, P.C., we have years of experience handling such complex cases.
 That's why we compiled the information below.
 We want to help your family resolve your crisis.
 Contact us.
 Call 866-583-1885 and schedule a free case evaluation.
 Your case matters here.